UCLL-Mobile-Applications-demos/habit-tracker-demo/README.md

 npx expo start
 ```

+Make sure Xcode and/or your android emulated device is running.
-press `i` to open the app in iOS simulator, or `a` to open in the android emulator.
+Next press `i` to open the app in iOS simulator, or `a` to open in the android emulator.

 Alternatively you can install expo go on you mobile device and scan the QR-code (doesn't work on campus).

 ### 2. Create the basic layout and structure